Electricity (Scotland) Act 1979: Background

 The Scottish Law Commission published a command paper Report on the consolidation of certain enactments relating to electricity in Scotland.
 Cmnd.
 7178 dated May 1978.

-The Electricity (Scotland) Act 1979 enacted the recommendations of the Scottish Law Commission which were intended to remove anomalies in the law.
+The act enacted the recommendations of the Scottish Law Commission which were intended to remove anomalies in the law.

 Electricity (Scotland) Act 1979

 The Electricity (Scotland) Act 1979 received royal assent on 22 March 1979.
 Its long title is ‘An Act to consolidate certain enactments relating to the North of Scotland Hydro-Electric Board and the South of Scotland Electricity Board and to functions of the Secretary of State in relation to the generation and distribution of electricity in Scotland with amendments to give effect to recommendations of the Scottish Law Commission.’